Victoire Cogevina Reynal: Career

 In September 2022, the media company OneFootball announced the acquisition of the Gloria app and Cogevina's appointment as Vice President of Women's Football.

+In 2023, she announced the formation of the Mercury 13 trust; a multi-club ownership group focused on acquiring controlling stakes in professional women's football teams in Europe and Latin America, with a capital of more than $100 million.
+The group made the acquisition of the Italian club Como Women from Italy's Serie A, one of the first women's clubs in Italy.

 Social commitment in gender gap

 As a woman in sports tech, Cogevina is a passionate and outspoken advocate for gender equality in sports.
-She currently serves as a United Nations Women speaker fighting for gender equality in soccer and advocating for female footballers and professionals in the industry.
+She currently serves as a United Nations Women speaker fighting for gender equality in football and advocating for female footballers and professionals in the industry.
 She is also sharing her professional and advocacy experience with the Women in Sports Tech (WIST) team and fellows.
 As an entrepreneur, her mission is to support the organization in two areas: boosting growth opportunities for other women throughout the sports tech and innovation landscape, informing about the wide array of career path possibilities in the industry for middle and high school young women.

 Cogevina joined Nadia Nadim and the city's mayor of Louisville, Kentucky, Greg Fischer, with the aim of starting a campaign for raising money to support resettlement of Afghan women.